Easy Parmesan Crusted Roasted Brussels Sprouts

 Instructions

-- Transfer the sprouts to a large rimmed baking sheet.
-Toss with the oil and the parmesan.
+- Arrange the Brussels sprouts in one layer on a large rimmed baking sheet.
+Toss with the olive oil, Parmesan, and black pepper.

-- Place under the hot broiler until the sprouts are golden and the cheese is bubbling, about 5 minutes depending on the power of your broiler.
-Rotate the pan and stir the sprouts around about halfway through.
+- Place under the hot broiler until the sprouts are golden and the cheese is bubbling, which will take about 5 minutes, depending on the power of your broiler.
+Rotate the pan and stir them around about halfway through.

 Nutrition